Ann, Lady Fanshawe: Death and legacy

-She died on 20 January 1680 in Ware, Hertfordshire, where she was buried at St Mary's Church.
+She died on 20 January 1680, in Ware, Hertfordshire, where she was buried at St Mary's Church.
 There is a portrait in oils of Lady Fanshawe by Cornelis Janssens van Ceulen held at the Valence House Museum in Dagenham, London, a gift from a descendant in 1963.

+Modern scholars discuss Ann Fanshawe as an important figure in early English literature and women's history.
+Fanshawe's writing provides valuable insight into how women expressed themselves, their emotions, and their strength during the times of political and personal adversity.
+Her memoirs are studied not only for their historical detail, but also for its contribution to understanding women's roles in early modern history.
+In addition, her recipe writings, contribute to her legacy as both a household writer and historical writer.

 Style and themes

-The Memoir which she wrote of herself is her best and most durable monument; a likeness is prefixed to it.

-The following extract shows her character as well as her husband's:
+The following extract of her Memoir shows her character as well as her husband's:

 And now I thought myself a perfect queen, and my husband so glorious a crown that I more valued myself to be called by his name than if I had been a princess; for I knew him very wise and very good, and that his soul doted on me; upon which confidence I will tell you what happened.
 My Lady Rivers, a brave woman, and one that had suffered many thousand pounds loss for the King, for whom I had a great reverence, and she a kinswoman's kindness for me, in discourse tacitly commended the knowledge of State affairs; she mentioned several women who were very happy in a good understanding thereof, and said none of them was originally more capable than 1.
 She said a post would arrive from Paris from the Queen that night, and she should extremely like to know what news it brought—adding, if I would ask my husband privately, he would tell me what he found in the packet, and I might tell her.
 I, that was young and innocent, and to that day had never in my mouth 'What news?' now began to think there was more in inquiry into public affairs than I had thought of; and that, being a fashionable thing, it would make me more beloved of my husband than I already was, if that had been possible.
 When my husband returned home from the council, after receiving my welcome, he went with his hands full of papers into his study.
 I followed him; he turned hastily, and said, 'What wouldst thou have, my life?'